 A Dog Is Mans Best Friend

-There are many stories of dogs that lick and sniff at moles and lumps in a human body, only to find out later that these skin conditions were cancerous.
-Dogs can be trained in a couple of months to detect various types of cancer, primarily colon, prostate, and breast cancer.
-They have an incredibly good sense of smell and can identify by sniffing the skin, breath, or body fluids.
+I’m sure you’ve heard stories of dogs that have sniffed out moles or lumps in their humans, only to find out later that these skin conditions were cancerous.
+Experts can train dogs to detect various cancer types, primarily colon, prostate, breast, and ovarian cancer.
+Our dogs have a perfect sense of smell and can identify cancer by sniffing your skin, breath, or body fluids.

 A Dog Can Improve Your Quality of Life

-Every dog needs to be taken out for a walk, needs to exercise and play, no matter what the weather is.
-Well, this will make you more active and also help you spend your time more productively.
+Every dog needs to be taken out for exercise and play, no matter what the weather is.
+Taking your dog out will make you more active and help you spend your time more productively.

 It can help build empathy, love, and affection in children.
 The sensory experience of petting a dog can be soothing for a child with autism.
-In one study it is found that owning a dog can lower the risk of death after a heart attack.
+In one study, owning a dog can lower the risk of death after a heart attack.
 You can read that study as well from here.

-Dogs Help Reduce the Chances of Heart Attacks and Strokes
+Dogs Help Reduce Chances of Heart Attacks and Strokes

-Let me break it to you, dogs do bring dirt and germs in your house.
+Let me break it to you; dogs bring dirt and germs in your house.
 But, what if I tell you that they help improve your immune system?
 Yes, you heard it right.
-A wide range of bacteria can be introduced in your body not only because of the change of diet but also due to pet ownership.
-In the process, they can also add good bacteria that affect inflammation in your body and even your cardiovascular risks.
+The germs and dirt will introduce a wide range of bacteria into your system.
+In the process, they can also add good bacteria that affect inflammation in your body and even lower your cardiovascular risks.

 A recent study said that dogs could help strengthen the immune system in children and protect them against allergies, colds, ear infections, and asthma if introduced in the first three months of their life.

-There are also clinical studies that show that people who pet dogs are more likely not to develop cholesterol, blood pressure, or other heart-related ailments later in life.
-These are some very good reasons for you to give your pooch a tight hug today.
+Clinical studies show that people who pet dogs are more likely not to develop cholesterol, blood pressure, or other heart-related ailments later in life.
+These are some excellent reasons for you to give your pupster a tight hug today.
 Just let them know how grateful you are for having them in your life.

 Dogs Help With Socialization

 Dogs give you unconditional affection and companionship.
 They can help improve your social circle.
-You will see that two dog owners can easily bond together.
-Social contact is also linked to improved cardiovascular health and low risk of heart attacks and strokes.
+You will see that two dog owners can quickly bond together.
+Social contact is also linked to improved cardiovascular health and a lower risk of heart attacks and strokes.

 Dogs Help Keep Depression and Sadness at Bay

-There is a study that suggests that being around a dog from an early age can help reduce the chances of schizophrenia as adults.
+A study suggests that being around a dog from an early age can help reduce the chances of schizophrenia as adults.
 They are therapy and can also help us heal from pain due to recent surgery, arthritis, or migraines.

 Did you know that a dog spelled backward is god?
 I don't think it's a mere coincidence.
 Dogs are god's way of telling us that you are not alone.
 They will always be there with you and never make you feel lonely.
 Dogs will never judge you, no matter how you look or talk.

-They will greet you with the same enthusiasm each and every day and every time you walk in the door.
+They will greet you with the same enthusiasm each day and every time you walk in the door.
 Moreover, they are loyal friends that are hard to find these days.